zlatamigas/GameCellsWpfApp/README.md

 ## Description

-Queen is a Desktop App inspired by LinkedIn Queen.
+Queen is a Desktop App inspired by [LinkedIn's Queens](https://www.linkedin.com/games/queens/).

 The purpose of the game is to fill cells so that the game field is covered according to the rules.
 There are 2 game modes: